-Fastly nelp ouldes

 TLS client key

 Key used to authenticate to the backend server.
 Must be in PEM form, and must be accompanied by a client certificate.

 CREATE CANCEL

-- 5. Fill out the Advanced options of the Create an HTTPS endpoint page as follows: - In the Content type field, enter application/json. - In the Custom header name field, enter private key. - In the Custom header value field, enter your Coralogix private key. - From the Method controls, select POST. - From the JSON log entry format controls, select Array of JSON. - Leave the Select a log line format and Placement controls set to the defaults. - In the TLS hostname field, optionally type the hostname used to verify the origin server's certificate.
-This can be either the Common Name (CN) or Subject Alternate Name (SAN). - In the TLS CA certificate field, optionally copy and paste the certification authority (CA) certificate used to verify that the origin server's certificate is valid.
+- 5. Fill out the Advanced options of the Create an HTTPS endpoint page as follows: - In the Content type field, enter application/json. - In the Custom header name field, enter private key. - In the Custom header value field, enter your Coralogix private key. - From the Method controls, select POST. - From the JSON log entry format controls, select Array of JSON. - Leave the Select a log line format and Placement controls set to the defaults. - In the TLS hostname field, optionally enter a hostname to verify the server's certificate.
+This should be one of the Subject Alternative Name (SAN) fields for the certificate.
+Common Names (CN) are not supported. - In the TLS CA certificate field, optionally copy and paste the certification authority (CA) certificate used to verify that the origin server's certificate is valid.
 The certificate you upload must be in PEM format.
 Consider uploading the certificate if it's not signed by a well-known certification authority.
-This value is not required if your TLS certificate is signed by a wellknown authority. - In the TLS client certificate field, optionally copy and paste the TLS client certificate used to authenticate to the origin server.
+This value is not required if your TLS certificate is signed by a well-known authority. - In the TLS client certificate field, optionally copy and paste the TLS client certificate used to authenticate to the origin server.
 The TLS client certificate you upload must be in PEM format and must be accompanied by a client certificate.
 A TLS client certificate allows your server to authenticate that Fastly is performing the connection. - In the TLS client key field, optionally copy and paste the TLS client key used to authenticate to the backend server.
 The TLS client key you upload must be in PEM format and must be accompanied by a TLS client certificate.
 A TLS client key allows your server to authenticate that Fastly is performing the connection. - 6.
 Click the Create button to create the new logging endpoint. - 7.
 Click the Activate button to deploy your configuration changes.